 Opportunities

 Our lab is very active with a variety of different research topics and techniques for setting up new experiments, data collection, data analysis, statistical analyses, literature reviews, and data management.
-Our grad students often work closely with undergraduate volunteers and work study students as they work through different stages of their projects.
-Long-term volunteers and honor’s thesis students are often paired with a graduate student for support, and work on a side project that fits in to a larger, broad-scale work.
+Our grad students often work closely with undergraduate research assistants as they work through different stages of their projects.
+Long-term undergrads and honor’s thesis students are often paired with a graduate student for support, and work on a side project that fits in to a larger, broad-scale work.
+Please contact Dr. Christina Semeniuk via email (semeniuk@uwindsor.ca) if you are interested in joining the lab as an undergraduate research assistant, work study or honour’s thesis student, graduate student, or post-graduate fellow.
+Please indicate your research interests and include a CV or resumé.

 Current Opportunities: